If you have a budding freelance career, you may be wondering how to shift it from being a lucrative hobby into a full-fledged business.

 If you have the budget for it, a tax accountant can be a great help, and if not, you should at least consider investing in tax-filing software to make this process easier.

 You may also want to make your new business official by setting it up as a legal entity.
 This can have several benefits.
-For example, as Priyanka Prakash explains on Fundera.com, legally registering a business can provide protection for your personal assets by separating your personal and business identities.
-For example, if someone sues your business, your personal assets won’t be on the hook.
+For example, as Priyanka Prakash explains on Fundera.com, legally registering a business can protect your assets by separating your personal and business identities.
+For example, if someone sues your business, your assets won’t be on the hook.
 Two options for this include limited liability companies (LLCs) and corporations.

 Prakash also highlights additional advantages to legally registering your business.